tetracorp/dungeons-of-avalon/docs/_posts/2019-06-12-early-alpha-version.md

 No game manual is included.
 This is normal, as game manuals are necessarily one of the last parts of a game to be made.

+The name "Kham" doesn't appear anywhere in this version.
+It may have been a later inclusion.
+The final release version manual refers to the good wizard Arakus (another likely reference to demoscene coder Ara), but it may be that this character's name was changed to Kham without updating the backstory.

+Since the Temple of Ara was also renamed, it's possible that references to Ara were intentionally changed for some reason, perhaps to reference other individuals, with the manual backstory and items named for Ara simply overlooked.
+Kham is a probably derived from H'Khan, in turn from the name of the game's programmer, Hakan.

+The art for the city Ghale in this release shows a cavern in a hillside outside the city.
+This suggests that perhaps H'Khan and Ghale are separated by a mountain, and the Dungeon is a passage between the mountain.
+This is something mentioned in the final game manual where the wizard Arakus was slain by bandits on his way between the two cities.